jonog/flyfox/README.md

 ## flyfox
 * autocomplete 'microservice' using Go/Redis
-* currently results based on 'score', with further querying flexibility soon
+* results categorised by 'type' and ordered by 'score'

 ## Get Started
 **install dependencies**